jyuenbeep/Candy-Crush/README.md

 5/29:
 My partner worked on trying to do the clear methods.
 I looked over the code and I might move the clear methods into candyType instead.
 I added in an extra instance variable to candyList and am thinking of changing up candyList to make it easier to check for edge-cases.

+5/30:
+Worked on trying to clear a whole row instead of only swapping.
+Once that was up and running, I added in a instance variable for points for the candyList and displayed it in the draw.
+Also, I made it so that it would add 100 points everytime three candies were cleared.

 ### Bernadette Baroi:

 5/19: Began working on the prototype and updating our documents.